867-5309/Jenny: Popularity and litigation

-Springsteen controversy
+Bruce Springsteen controversy

 Singer-songwriter Bruce Springsteen's 2007 single "Radio Nowhere" features a set of guitar riffs at the beginning that many fans considered particularly similar to "867-5309/Jenny", although the lyrics and the tone of the two songs are quite different.
 Regarding legal action, Heath said, "I think it's close enough that if I wanted to, I could work with it...
 I don't really get into that sort of thing, but the kids do need braces, so maybe I will."
 He later clarified that he had no interest in suing and felt "really honored at a similarity, if any".